Flight Delay Compensation in the UK

 • It doesn’t matter whether the airline has already provided you with food, refreshment or travel vouchers.

-No matter where you live, if you’re flying from an airport in UK or Europe, or flying into either territory on a UK or a European airline, you can make a delayed flight claim for flight delay under EC 261 and its UK equivalent.
+Regardless of your place of residence, if you are departing from an airport in the UK, or flying into the UK on a UK or EU airline, you can make a claim for flight delay compensation under UK 261.

 All airlines